V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – (ki)vuakada (bivuakada) : disguise

-– (ki)vuakanga (bivuakanga) : braided cone-shaped fishing gear
+– (ki)vuakanga (bivuakanga) : braided cone-shaped fishing equipment

 – kivuamvuala (bivuamvuala) : latecomer